aristanetworks/anta/docs/advanced_usages/custom-tests.md

 1. Parse the command outputs using the `self.instance_commands` instance attribute.
 2. If needed, access the test inputs using the `self.inputs` instance attribute and write your conditional logic.
-3. Set the `result` instance attribute to reflect the test result.
-Use `self.result.is_success()` when the assertion passes and `self.result.is_failure("<FAILURE REASON>")` when it does not.
-Use `self.result.is_inconclusive("<REASON>")` when the collected data is insufficient to determine success or failure.
-Use `self.result.is_skipped("<SKIPPED REASON>")` when the test does not apply (for example, an optional feature is not configured).
-You should not need to catch exceptions and set the result to `error`; framework and collection errors are handled by ANTA, as described below.
+3. Set the test result with `self.result.is_success()` when the assertion passes, `self.result.is_failure("<FAILURE REASON>")` when it fails, or `self.result.is_skipped("<SKIPPED REASON>")` when the test does not apply.
+ANTA normally handles execution errors, so custom tests should not catch exceptions only to set an error result.

-An inconclusive result means that the test ran but the available evidence could not support either outcome.
-It is distinct from a failure, which is a negative assertion; a skipped result, where the assertion does not apply; and an error, where ANTA could not execute or evaluate the test normally.

-!!! note
-    `INCONCLUSIVE` was added after many existing ANTA tests were implemented.
-Some tests may therefore still return `SKIPPED` in cases where `INCONCLUSIVE` would better describe the result.
-If you encounter such a case, feel free to [open a GitHub issue](https://github.com/aristanetworks/anta/issues/new/choose).

 The example below is based on the [VerifyTemperature](../api/tests/hardware.md#anta.tests.hardware.VerifyTemperature) test.